 For Anxiety: Yoga can play an amazing role in treating your anxious tendencies.
 Anxiety and panic attacks usually come with a slew of uncomfortable physical side effects like tension and tightness.
 Yoga classes that involve specific asanas sequences can help ease stress and tension by stretching your muscles, calming your mind, and teaching you to breathe through any discomfort stored in your body.

 For anxiety: Dancing is another fun way to shake off anxious feelings, whether it is in a group class setting, or just alone to your favorite music.
 Dance has been proven to increase levels of the feel-good serotonin, which is crucial for people battling anxiety and depression.
 Of all the exercise choices out there that can help with anxiety, dancing is by far the one that helps me the most.

 Dance has been proven to increase levels of the feel-good serotonin, which is crucial for people battling anxiety and depression.

 Extra Benefits: Dancing is also a fantastic workout that doesn’t always feel you’re necessarily trying to “work out.”
-To me, dancing keeps me in shape, and while I’m doing so time just flies by!
+Dancing keeps me in shape, and while I’m dancing the time just flies by!
 Dance has also been shown to improve cognitive function by helping develop the neural connections involved in long-term memory.

 3. Quiet Time

 Having some quiet time is always a good idea for anxiety.

 For Anxiety: Meditation is known to help with anxiety - there’s nothing like learning to quiet your mind to help ease your worries.
-There are a lot of awesome apps out there to help get started with meditation whether you’re new to it, or just trying to get back into that state of mind.
+There are a lot of awesome apps out there to help you get started with meditation, whether you’re new to it or just trying to get back into that state of mind.
 Some apps worth trying out are:

-Extra Benefits: Meditation is also known for having many other benefits.
+Extra Benefits: Meditation is also known to have many other benefits.
 It can lengthen your attention span, reduce any age-related memory loss, and help lower blood pressure, to name a few.

 Taking a Walk in Nature